Varadpensalwar/github-finder/README.md

 # GitHub User Finder

-A sleek and responsive web application that allows you to search for GitHub users and explore their profiles, including their repositories, followers, and other public information.
+A clean and responsive web application that allows you to search for GitHub users and explore their profiles, including their repositories, followers, and other public information.

 ## Features